 Parsauni Subdivision - Sitamarhi, Bihar

 Parsauni is an administrative subdivision in the Sitamarhi district of Bihar, India.
-It includes various villages governed through Gram Panchayats and is a key part of the district's rural administration.
-Parsauni is the main town for most villages within the subdivision.
+It includes various villages governed through Gram Panchayats and forms part of the district's rural administration.
 The nearest railway station is situated at Garha, while the nearest airport is Muzaffarpur Airport, located at an approximate aerial distance of 36.3 km.

 List of Villages in Parsauni Subdivision